The tradition in ancient Sumer

 Yahweh is his name.

-This is also inferable from two places in Isaiah where the names are in apposition: Yah Yahweh.
-Similarly parallel titles, such as Adonai Yahweh (‘Lord Yahweh’, Gen 15:2) or Yahweh Elohim (‘Yahweh [who is] God’, Gen 2:4), suggest that the meaning is ‘Yah who is Yahweh’, that is, Yah who revealed himself as Yahweh.
+Psalm 148, among others, exhorts, ‘Praise [hallu] Yah, praise Yahweh’, while Isaiah twice places the names in even closer apposition: Yah Yahweh.
 It would have been pointless to add the full name after the shorter form.
+Parallel titles such as Adonai Yahweh (‘Lord Yahweh’, Gen 15:2) or Yahweh Elohim (‘Yahweh [who is] God’, Gen 2:4) are analogous and suggest that the meaning is ‘Yah who is Yahweh’, that is, Yah who revealed himself as Yahweh.
 Yah renamed himself Yahweh as a token of the covenant relationship he was about to enter with Moses’ people, just as he had earlier renamed Abram Abraham.

 To make it clear that he was the deity whom Israel’s ancestors knew as Yah, Yahweh instructed Moses to tell the Israelites, “I am has sent me to you.”
 ‘I am’ in Hebrew was ehyeh (infinitive: hayah), equivalent to Akkadian Ayah, and Ya(h) was a West Semitic contraction of the word.
 Ea, or Aya was his name in East Semitic.
 Like Yahweh, it was derived from the verb ‘to be’, and meant ‘He who is’.